 after UNPROTECT_PTR(A), we get

 The depth is ok, say the code later does

-A will be prematurely unprotected, causing a protect bug (and one that may be very hard to debug).
+A) will still be kept alive (memory leak, possibly temporary, so not that bad), but 2 will be prematurely unprotected, causing a protect bug (and one that may be very hard to debug).

 R_NilValue and symbols do not need to be protected at all, but they are and sometimes it makes the code more readable when the distinction is not made.
 Moreover, any function returning a pointer may sometimes return a fresh pointer and sometimes a pointer that already exists (including in the parser, where some list manipulating functions work(ed) that way).
 So, this seems to be a real danger.
 Also, using